Photograph courtesy of Leona’s.

 Leona’s has grown into an ice cream empire, with ice cream sandwiches and pints now in 70+ stores in western Pennsylvania and West Virginia.
 Co-founders Katie Heldstab and Christa Puskarich began their business in 2013, after they received an ice cream maker as a wedding gift and Katie had the chance to make ice cream that her lactose intolerant stomach could handle.
 At the time, lactose free options were rare, and Katie filled the need for quality lactose free ice cream so anyone could enjoy a Leona’s ice cream sandwich.

 Katie and Christa have reached some huge milestones as business owners, such as purchasing the building in Wilkinsburg where they produce their ice cream, cookie dough, and package their products.
 They’ve also navigated a nightmarish equipment malfunction that resulted in 5,000 melted ice cream sandwiches – which still didn’t stop them from making their weekly deliveries around Pittsburgh.
 In recent years, Leona’s gained an in-house bookkeeper, a delivery truck, and new machinery that pre-measures the amount of cookie dough needed for sandwiches.
-In some of their bigger partnerships, they’ve also team up with Giant Eagle and MovieScoops Cinemas.
+In some of their bigger partnerships, they’ve also teamed up with Giant Eagle and MovieScoops Cinemas.

 Every month, Katie walks down the block from Leona’s production facility to the community coworking space where her eforever group meets.
 She joined her group in 2014, when Leona’s products were sold in fifteen stores in the Pittsburgh region and continuing to expand.